ralfkundel/P4STA/README.md

 * iPerf3 >= 3.1.3

 ## Stamper Targets
-P4STA supports different targets, currently P4-BMv2, Barefoot Tofino and Netronome SmartNICs.
+P4STA supports different Stamper targets, currently P4-BMv2, Barefoot Tofino and Netronome SmartNICs.
 For each target there exists a subfolder in "targets".
 Further targets can be easily installed by copying the corresponding driver.
-Currently, part of this repository is only the BMv2 version.
-For access to the Netronome SmartNIC and Barefoot Tofino code please contact Ralf Kundel directly.
+Currently, part of this repository is only the BMv2 and Netronome implementation.
+For access to the Barefoot Tofino code please contact Ralf Kundel directly.

-## BMV2 environment
+## BMV2/Mininet environment

 The following dependencies are _not_ automatically installed with ./install.sh:
 * Mininet >= 2.3.0d5. see: http://mininet.org/download/ Please use Option 2: Native Installation from Source